For general information regarding the coronavirus (COVID-19), refer to the Centers for Disease Control (CDC) website at cdc.gov.

 Employees who have previously been unable to perform their work remotely may return to campus to perform their job duties if the work is available.
 Employees who report to campus should obtain supervisor approval and continue to practice the CDC Guidelines for Social Distancing.
 Flexible or rotating schedules for on-campus employees may be appropriate to reduce the amount of people in the department at one time.
-Employees should continue to refrain from conducting in-person meetings with groups of 10 or more people, and when possible, utilize technology resources to host virtual meetings.
+Employees should continue to refrain from conducting in-person meetings, and when possible, utilize technology resources to host virtual meetings.
 All employees must wear a cloth face covering when in common spaces.

 I have been able to perform my job successfully while working remotely.
 Can I just remain remote?

 Positions that are designated to work on campus will remain that way.
 Department heads are responsible for determining who should return to campus and in what capacity.
 These decisions are based on the need for in-person presence and other business-related factors.
 Supervisors who have concerns with an employee successfully completing duties remotely may require those employees to return to campus.
 When the threat of COVID-19 infection has subsided, everyone who is designated to work on campus will return to their normal work location.

 I have been told to report back to campus, but I have childcare issues.
 What are my options?